 Trouble Orgasming?
 Practices To Help You Find More Pleasure

 If you’re having trouble orgasming, don’t give up.
-Although porn tries to tell us otherwise, not everyone has an orgasm every time they have sex.
-However, knowing it’s a common occurrence doesn’t make it feel any better when you’re the one dealing with the fallout.
+Although porn tries to tell us otherwise, not everyone has an orgasm every time they have sex — especially women (learn more about the orgasm gap here).

-Everyone deserves a satisfying sex life, and we’re here to help you find even more sexual pleasure in the bedroom (or wherever you may choose to be intimate).
+That being said, the female orgasm is also not some elusive, impossible-to-reach goal because women are too “complicated,” and everyone deserves a satisfying sex life.
+So, we’re here to help you find even more sexual pleasure in the bedroom (or wherever you may choose to be intimate).

 What Causes Orgasmic Dysfunction (Anorgasmia)?